 The Milwaukee Choristers, Inc., seeks to provide for its members and the public a rich and diverse musical experience that is anchored in the best of the choral repertory, and aspires to a consistent level of performance that represents the finest of the choral art.

-We have distinguished ourselves as one of Milwaukee’s most versatile and popular vocal groups for 80 years.
+We have distinguished ourselves as one of Milwaukee’s most versatile and popular mixed voice choruses for more than 85 years.

 We began in November, 1933 when a group of nearly 20 graduates of Milwaukee’s Riverside High School A Cappella Choir decided to meet, rehearse and, if possible, perform.
 With our high school conductor, Ellen Sargeant, on the podium, the dream was fulfilled and the rest is history.